WHERE'S MY COFFEE?

 WHEN WILL MY SUBSCRIPTION START?

-Subscriptions are sent out every second Wednesday, so your coffee will be added to the list and then sent out when the next lot of Subscriptions are due to go out.
-If you need it any sooner, then please contact us on firstname.lastname@example.org and we will ship it out to you sooner.
+Subscriptions are sent out every other week, so your coffee will be added to the list and then sent out when the next lot of subscriptions are due to go out.
+If you need it any sooner, then please contact us on email@example.com and we make arrangements for you.

 CAN I ALTER OR PAUSE MY COFFEE SUBSCRIPTION AT ANY TIME?

-Yes, of course, just drop us an email at email@example.com and we will respond to any request regarding your subscription
+Yes, of course, just drop us an email at firstname.lastname@example.org and we'll take care of the rest!